All resources

 Join the Open-Source Movement

-We’re not just releasing a free connector, we’re inviting you to help shape the future of open marketing analytics tools.
+We’re not just releasing a free connector, we’re inviting you to help shape the future of data and marketing analytics tools.

 At OWOX, we believe that data access and transparency should be a right, not a luxury.
 That’s why this connector is 100% open-source, giving you full control over how it works, what it does, and how far it can go.